-“Most detected victims are trafficked for sexual exploitation; victims are also trafficked for forced labour, recruitment as child soldiers and other forms of exploitation and abuse,” U.N.
-Secretary-General António Guterres said in a call to action on the U.N.’s World Day Against Trafficking in Persons.
+“Most detected victims are trafficked for sexual exploitation; victims are also trafficked for forced labor, recruitment as child soldiers and other forms of exploitation and abuse,” United Nations Secretary-General António Guterres said in a call to action on the U.N.’s World Day Against Trafficking in Persons.

 The Vienna-based U.N.
 Office on Drugs and Crime, or UNODC, said 72 percent of detected victims are women and girls — and the percentage of child victims more than doubled in the dozen years through 2016.

 Guterres pointed to a web of factors why vulnerable people fall into the hands of traffickers.

 “Armed conflict, displacement, climate change, natural disasters and poverty exacerbate the vulnerabilities and desperation that enable trafficking to flourish,” the secretary-general said.

 “Migrants are being targeted,” he said.
 “Thousands of people have died at sea, in deserts and in detention centers, at the hands of traffickers and migrant smugglers plying their monstrous, merciless trades.”

 Maria Grazia Giammarinaro, an Italian judge who serves as the U.N. special investigator, or rapporteur, on human trafficking, said nations must make “profound changes” to reverse a rising trend exacerbated by “restrictive and xenophobic migration policies and the criminalization of migrants.”

 She said social inclusion is the “only and right answer” to end human trafficking, and “politicians fueling hatred, building walls, condoning the detention of children and preventing vulnerable migrants from entering their territories are working against the interests of their own countries.”